JustASpeedrunner/screenctrl/README.md

 - (Maybe) add dual sliders for individual monitor control when multi-monitor support is fixed.

 ## How to install
-**PKGBUILD & AUR package are in the works, AUR package will wait until this is feature complete.**

 Dependencies:
 - Xorg
 - Rust (Cargo)